LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 within kernels.
 For more information about ``RAJA::LocalArray``, please see :ref:`local_array-label`.

-Key RAJA features shown in this example incluse:
+Key RAJA features shown in this example include:

   * ``RAJA::kernel_param`` method with multiple lambda expressions
   * ``RAJA::statement::Tile`` type